Table of contents

-- Trading costs are saved: Trading on the stock exchange includes payment of various fees like stamp duty, brokerages, depository charges, etc. Traders who choose dabba trading save money on all these costs.
+- Trading costs are saved: Trading costs on the stock exchange like payment of various fees like stamp duty, brokerages, depository charges, etc. are saved in dabba trading.

-- Quick execution: Since this is an unregulated market and the number of people trading here isn’t very high, the execution of transactions happens faster than the stock market.
+- Quick execution: Since this is an unregulated market with fewer traders, the execution of trades happens faster.

-- Better prices of securities: The prices of securities in the dabba market are generally different from the stock exchange prices.
-The prices in the dabba market are manipulated to favour the traders.
+- Better prices of securities: The prices in the dabba market are manipulated to favour the traders.

 Is dabba trading legal in India?